CloudyKit/router/README.md

 ### Benchmarks

-I benchmark CloudyKit router against "github.com/julienschmidt/httprouter" and the results are pretty good, the benchmark consist of test the routes listem below per each interaction.
+I benchmark CloudyKit router against "github.com/julienschmidt/httprouter" and the results are pretty good, the benchmark consist of test the routes listem below per each iteration.

 ```go
 	/users